 Besides, they are also available in different variants, such as neon tetra, lemon tetra, cardinal tetra, and black tetra.

-Small tetras love to hide, so you may want to add some live plants into the tank.
+Small tetras love to hide, so you may want to add some live plants into the tank (you should read our article on recommended red aquarium plants).
 It is also necessary to monitor the ideal tank temperature between 77 and 82 degrees with an ideal pH level between 5 and 7.

 How many fish for a 2.5-gallon tank if you choose tetra?
 Make a group of 2 or 3 and they will be fine.

 Danios is small, easy to care for, and adorable.
 Beginners who just began with fish keeping can opt for this species for it doesn’t require extra effort.

 Adult fish can reach up to 5 inches, which means they are suitable for a 2 to 2.5-gallon tank.

 With the perfect water temperature between 70 and 78 degrees and the ideal pH level, they will survive in your home aquarium.

 Most Danios are active and they feed on almost anything.
 Whether you don’t have time or skill for extra maintenance, this fish type is surely for you.

 Black Molly is one of the small aquarium favorites among aquarists.
 They have distinctive black coloration over the entire body, making them a unique addition to your mixed aquarium.